bhallstein/TinyModel/Readme.md

 - type: one of the following: `int`, `float`, `char/varchar` (these are equivalent), `text`, `timestamp`
 - restrictions: one or more of: `alphabetical`, `alphanumeric`, `email`, `url`, `positive`, `notnull`, `maxlength=N`

-**Note on notnull:** ID columns are generally "not null" in the database, but should *not* be specified as such in your TinyModel column specification.
+**Note on notnull:** ID columns are generally "not null" in the database, but should *not* be specified as such in TinyModel column specification.
 This is because `insert()` and `update()` must allow null values for ID columns.

 ### Example of a class

-If you have tables `users` and `items`, you might create two classes as follows:
+If you have the tables `users` and `items`, you might create two classes as follows:

     class User extends TinyModel {
         const userid   = 'int';